Hinting at Shadows: A Collection of Short Fiction , by Sarah Brentyn

 Unraveled: A collection of flash fiction and short stories , by C. Jai Ferry

 Unraveled, by C. Jai Ferry is a collection of mostly very short fiction, like 100 words or less short.
 Therefore, one could read this book in any order, open it up anywhere and just reach into the variety pack and savor randomly.
 One could, but I couldn’t, not to begin with.
 I started, as I must, at the beginning and read through left to right, beginning to end- in one sitting.
 It was irresistibly good reading.
 The flavor was definitely not sweet, though it was sometimes hinted at, as in salty-sweet, or bittersweet.
-Some were dark on the outside with a softer center.
+Some stories were dark on the outside with a softer center.
 Some were the opposite, surprising the reader at the end.
-Unraveled will be left out for revisit reads, but there’s at least one that I will not sample again, though I am not sorry that I read it and marvel that it was written and written so well.
+Unraveled will be left out for revisit reads, but there’s one story that I hesitate to sample again, though I am not sorry that I read it; I marvel that it was written and written so well.
 This book is packed with finely crafted and richly layered stories, hearty and satisfying despite their small size.

 University of New Mexico Press, Albuquerque 2015